dcgc/dcgc.io/_posts/2021-11-26-managed-services.md

 ### Security Top-Management - the outspoken and positive-outlooking people who delegate all their work and like to have lunch at Sheraton/Hilton

 ### Security Service Delivery Managers - the customer's bitch

+## The game-changer

+## Why MSS is a showcase of what is wrong in the IT Service industry

+## Why the decrease of this type of services by external companies

+## Why I left and never looked back